jms-0724/jms-0724/README.md

 - 👋 Hi, I’m @jms-0724
 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning ...
-ASP.NET
+PHP
 - 💞️ I’m looking to collaborate on ...
 Improvements on code
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 He